-I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks but tonight I wanted a different flavor.
-I was wanting something Asian.
+I love Lutz’s Lentil Soup and it’s rich flavors with pork belly or pork knuckle chunks, but tonight I wanted a different flavor.
+I wanted something Asian.
 I buy fresh Asian herbs and veggies and keep them in the freezer for such occasions.
 I began scrounging through my freezer for them and located one of my favorite herbs, kaffir leaves.
-Basically a lovely leaf with a combo of fresh basil and strong lime.
-I happened to have jalapeños that were on the verge of destruction so I gatherer all my goods and looked at them for a while.
-I attacked my spice drawer as well and as I looked through all my odds and ends and I laid them out and began to divide and conquer!
+Basically, a lovely leaf with a combo of fresh basil and strong lime.
+I happened to have jalapeños that were on the verge of destruction, so I gatherer all my goods and looked at them for a while.
+I attacked my spice drawer as well, and as I looked through all my odds and ends and I laid them out and began to divide and conquer!

 Here’s a good base for you to begin your own version of this yummy soup.
 Have fun!

 Spicy Red Curry Lentils

 - 1 jalapeño diced (seeds are optional) and divided